shashi2779/Backend/backend/project_desc.md

          *  signup page , profile , login , forgetpassword
       * AuthProvider :
         * sync -> if you have a user or not , on login and logout
-        * It also exposes you lossley coupled auth functions -> login,logout,signup kisi   prr bhi shift ho sakta hai
+        * It also exposes you lossley coupled auth functions -> all are together [app.js -> AuthProvider -> routes]

+      * signup page :